Maxihau/Cocktail-Ordering/readme.md

 This class receives incoming service requests from CPEE and processes them.
 It handles cases where there is a matching order for synchronous processing or enqueues requests with callback URLs for later processing.

-Used libraries, frameworks: "bottle", "ast" ("literal_eval" to check if the input is right)
+Used libraries, frameworks: "bottle", "ast" ("literal_eval" to check if the input is right).

 ##### Methods